brille/brille/docs/module/grids.rst

 Simple
 ^^^^^^
-The :py:class:`~brille._brille.BZMeshQdc` and its type-sibilings implement a simple triangulated grid.
+The :py:class:`~brille._brille.BZMeshQdc` and its type-siblings implement a simple triangulated grid.
 Locating the tetrahedron within the grid which contains a test point could require as many in-tetrahedron checks as there are tetrahedra in the grid.
-This class should be fine for use in applications where intra-grid-point interpolation is not required, such as Brillouin zone integrations, but should probably be avoided when interpolation at random points is required.
+This class should be fine for use in applications where intra-grid-point interpolation is not required, such as Brillouin zone integrations, but should be avoided when interpolation at random points is required.

 .. autoclass:: brille._brille.BZMeshQdd